Heshine-G/TopFor/README.md

 - CRLF errors: Convert topfor script to LF line endings:

         dos2unix topfor
-    - In VS Code, click the CRLF indicator in the bottom-right corner of the status bar and select LF.
+    - Or in VS Code, click the CRLF indicator in the bottom-right corner of the status bar and select LF.